Linking Majors to Occupations is not always an obvious process

 Where can my student start experiential learning?
 One of the ways a student can find some general direction is to get out and get involved.

 To better understand day-to-day activities of any occupation, students should seek opportunities to gain experience in paid positions and unpaid job shadowing.
-Consider that most majors have a variety of experiential opportunities that range from internship, to practicums, to community-based reasearch, and even student teaching or clinicals.
+Consider that most majors have a variety of experiential opportunities that range from internship, to practicums, to community-based research, and even student teaching or clinicals.